DaoCloud/DaoCloud-docs/docs/en/docs/kant/best-practice/device-control.md

 ## Verify Effect

-1. In the device list, click on the device name to enter the device details page and view the reported status values of the device.
+1. In the device list, click the device name to enter the device details page and view the reported status values of the device.

     ![device details](../images/device-control-05.png)